Request Records

 With the advent of the COVID-19 pandemic, courts now hold many types of hearings virtually (phone/video) rather than in person.
 Participants in a case will receive instructions on the appropriate method of attendance.

-Members of the public wishing to attend a virtual hearing should review our comprehensive web page on what to expect in an online hearing.
+Anyone attending a virtual proceeding should review our comprehensive web page on what to expect in an online hearing.

 Want to record or photograph a court case?

-Because of these sensitive cases such as protective orders, recording and photography are prohibited in courtrooms and courthouses without prior approval from the judge.
+Video, audio, and still image recordings are prohibited in courtrooms and courthouses without prior approval from the judge.
 This is outlined in Arizona Supreme Court Rule 122 and Rule 122.1.
-Anyone who wants to take photos or video inside the courthouse or courtroom should send a request to the Justice Courts' Public Information Office.
+Anyone who wants to capture photos, audio, or video inside the courthouse or courtroom must send a request to the Justice Courts' Public Information Office.